cartemic/BeaverDet/paper/paper.md

 ## Tube

 `pypbomb.Tube` allows the user to quickly iterate on the design of the main detonation tube and determine its safe operational limits.
 Standard pipe size lookups are included, allowing the user to quickly assess different tube geometries.
 Maximum allowable stress values are available as a function of temperature [@asmeb311], or may be supplied by the user.
 Using the allowable stress, the maximum pressure of the tube can be calculated [@megyesy].
 Shepherd's dynamic load factor is calculated in order to adjust the static pressure limit to account for the tube's response to the transient pressure caused by the detonation wave [@Shepherd2009].
 Using the de-rated pressure, the maximum initial reactant pressure can be determined for a given mixture and initial temperature.
-The shock and detonation toolbox is used to calculate detonation wave speeds and reflection properties [@sdt, @cantera].
+The shock and detonation toolbox is used to calculate detonation wave speeds and reflection properties [@sdt @cantera].

 ## Flange